farhanjln/Projects/365_DataScience/Readme.md

-# This is my data science workbench as the begginer
+# This is my data science workbench as the beginner